 The City of Grand Haven makes every effort to accommodate residents, business owners and visitors alike with regard to parking.

 There are restrictions to parking in the downtown area which include 3 hour parking, Overnight Parking, Residential Permit Parking and Park and Ride.
 The three hour parking limitations are clearly posted in the applicable areas and have been posted as such to accommodate persons visiting the downtown area.
-Overnight parking is not allowed for purposes of snow removal and in the summertime for cleaning of the lots.
-The only exception to overnight parking is the Residential Parking Permit.
+Overnight parking in the city parking lots is not allowed for purposes of snow removal in winter, and cleaning in summer.
+The only exceptions to the overnight parking restriction is if you have a Residential Parking Permit, or an Overnight Parking Pass which can be purchased for $5.00 at the corner kiosk located at the intersection of 1st & Franklin.
 Click here for additional information on downtown residential parking.
 If you qualify you may simply complete the application.

 Another source for parking information, as well as other downtown issues, contact the Grand Haven Main Street Downtown Development Authority (MSDDA).